BiasChecker.ai

 • Continuous improvement: We regularly review analysis results, refine our prompts, and evaluate newer models.
 As LLMs become more capable, the quality and fairness of our analysis improves with them.

 • Multi-model analysis: You can run analyses using different AI models — Claude, Gemini, Grok, and others — whose training data and methods are fundamentally different.
-By comparing results from independent models, identity-linked and training-specific biases become much easier to spot.
+By comparing results from independent models, training-specific biases become much easier to spot.
 If two models trained on different data disagree, that disagreement itself is a valuable signal.
-Model selection is available to subscribers from the side panel.
+Model selection is available to every signed-in user, on all plans, from the side panel.

 Despite these measures, no system is perfectly neutral.
 This is why we encourage users to treat results as a starting point for critical thinking, not as an authoritative judgment.
 For more on our approach, see our About page.